qwertie/loyc.net/les/index.md

 ### Note: A new LES is coming ###

 This document describes LESv2.
 The design of [LESv3 is nearing completion](http://loyc.net/2017/lesv3-update.html) and will be the recommended version going forward.
+LESv2 looks good - it closely resembles Java/C and is a superset of JSON - but LESv3 is less error-prone to write, mainly because LESv3 uses newline as a terminator so it does not require semicolons after closing braces (or anything else for that matter).

-However, unlike LESv2, LESv3 is not a superset of JSON.
-Both versions of LES are available in the .NET NuGet package Loyc.Syntax.dll.
+However, because newlines are significant, LESv3 is not a superset of JSON.
+If you prefer to have a superset of JSON or if you prefer how LESv2 looks, feel free to keep using LESv2 and feel free to voice your opinion on the [issue tracker](https://github.com/qwertie/ecsharp/issues).
+Both versions of LES are currently available in the .NET NuGet package Loyc.Syntax.dll.

+LESv3 doesn't have a spec yet, but the latest blog post is [here](http://loyc.net/2017/lesv3-update.html) and see issue [#52](https://github.com/qwertie/ecsharp/issues/52).
+As always, help is wanted to write parsers (and printers) for languages other than C#.

 ### LES for configuration files ###